shahnami/oif-solver/crates/solver-discovery/README.md

 ### 2. **DiscoverySource**

-Tracks the state and statistics of each active discovery plugin:
+Tracks the state of each active discovery plugin:

 ```rust
 pub struct DiscoverySource {